edopelawi/CascadingTableDelegate/README.md

 ## Why is this library made?

-In common iOS development, `UITableView` have became the bread and butter for building a rich, large pages.
-To display the contents, `UITableView` uses `UITableViewDelegate` and `UITableViewDataSource`- compliant objects.
+In common iOS development, `UITableView` has became the bread and butter for building a rich, large pages.
 Still, using `UITableView` has its own problems.

-`UITableView` only allows one object to become the `delegate` and `dataSource` - which might led to a unnecessarily huge source code file - a know-it-all [Megamoth method](https://blog.codinghorror.com/new-programming-jargon/).
-This usually happen on the most used method, such as `tableView(_: cellForRowAtIndexPath:)` and `tableView(_: heightForRowAtIndexPath)`.
-There are times when I thought "hey, it might be nice if we could split the delegate and data source into each section or row."
+As you know, to display the contents, `UITableView` uses `UITableViewDelegate` and `UITableViewDataSource`- compliant objects.
+This often became the cause of my headache when working on such pages. `UITableView` only allows one object to become the `delegate` and `dataSource` - which might led to a unnecessarily huge source code file - a know-it-all [Megamoth method](https://blog.codinghorror.com/new-programming-jargon/).
+This usually happen on the most used ones, such as `tableView(_: cellForRowAtIndexPath:)`, `tableView(_: heightForRowAtIndexPath)`, and `tableView(_: didSelectRowAtIndexPath:)`.

+Because of this, there are times when I had thoughts like this:
+> Hey, it might be nice if we could split the `delegate` and `dataSource` into each section or row.

 # Meet CascadingTableDelegate.